-Rizeei, HM, Pradhan, B & Saharkhiz, MA 2019, 'Surface runoff estimation and prediction regarding LULC and climate dynamics using coupled LTM, optimized arima and distributed-GIS-based SCS-CN models at tropical region' in Lecture Notes in Civil Engineering, pp. 1103-1126.View/Download from: UTS OPUS or Publisher's site
+Rizeei, HM, Pradhan, B & Saharkhiz, MA 2017, 'Surface runoff estimation and prediction regarding LULC and climate dynamics using coupled LTM, optimized arima and distributed-GIS-based SCS-CN models at tropical region', GCEC 2017 Proceedings of the 1st Global Civil Engineering Conference, Global Civil Engineering Conference, Springer, Kuala Lumpur, Malaysia, pp. 1103-1126.View/Download from: Publisher's site

 © Springer Nature Singapore Pte Ltd. 2019.
 The integration of precipitation intensity and LULC forecasting have played a significant role in prospect surface runoff, allowing for an extension of the lead time that enables a more timely implementation of the control measures.
 The current study proposes a full-package model to monitor the changes in surface runoff in addition to forecasting the future surface runoff based on LULC and precipitation factors.
 On one hand, six different LULC classes from Spot-5 satellite image were extracted by object-based Support Vector Machine (SVM) classifier.
 Conjointly, Land Transformation Model (LTM) was used to detect the LULC pixel changes from 2000 to 2010 as well as predict the 2020.
 On the other hand, ARIMA model was applied to the analysis and forecasting the rainfall trends.
 The parameters of ARIMA time series model were calibrated and fitted statistically to minimize the prediction uncertainty by latest Taguchi method.
 Rainfall and streamflow data recorded in eight nearby gauging stations were engaged to train, forecast, and calibrate the climate hydrological models.
 Then, distributed-GIS-based SCS-CN model was applied to simulate the maximum probable surface runoff for 2000, 2010, and 2020.
 The comparison results showed that first, deforestation and urbanization have occurred upon the given time and it is anticipated to increase as well.
 Second, the amount of rainfall has been nonstationary declined till 2015 and this trend is estimated to continue till 2020.
 Third, due to the damaging changes in LULC and climate, the surface runoff has also increased till 2010 and it is forecasted to gradually exceed.

-Mojaddadi Rizeei, H & Pradhan, B 2018, 'GIS-Based Suitability Analysis on Hybrid Renewal Energy Site Allocation Using integrated MODIS and ASTER Satellite Imageries in Peninsular Malaysia', The 39th Asian Conference on Remote Sensing 2018, Kuala Lumpur.
+Mojaddadi Rizeei, H, Pradhan, B & Mahlia, TM 2018, 'GIS-Based Suitability Analysis on Hybrid Renewal Energy Site Allocation Using integrated MODIS and ASTER Satellite Imageries in Peninsular Malaysia', 39th ACRS 2018 PROCEEDING, Asian Conference on Remote Sensing, ACRS, Kuala Lumpur, pp. 358-368.

 This study attempts to find the most suitable place to establish a hybrid renewable energy site in Malaysia where richly endowed with resources such as a diverse form of biomass and solar energy.
 We used Satellite-derived solar irradiance estimation which is a useful and accurate approach for solar resource calculation.
 To do so, MODIS Terra and Aqua satellite were assessed to extract values of Aerosol Optical Depth (AOD) at 550 nm.
 Subsequently, other topographic contribution factors were derived from ASTER satellite imagery.
 MODIS satellite imagery was also classified by support vector machine to extract land use/land cover.
 Additionally, sixteen different metrological stations were utilized to calibrate the solar irradiances achieved from MODIS satellite and provide daily wind data over the entire Peninsular Malaysia.
 Finally, simple additive weighting method was implemented in a geographical information system platform to develop the hybrid RE suitability model.
 MODIS solar radiation result showed a high coloration with field observation.
 The result of hybrid renewable energy suitability analysis revealed that coastal areas of Hulu Terengganu, have a high potential for allocating sites.
 This country scale research can be used as a guidance/preliminary assessment to narrow down the scope of new potential hybrid RE in regional scale.

-Rizeei, HM & Pradhan, B 2018, 'Extraction and accuracy assessment of DTMs derived from remotely sensed and field surveying approaches in GIS framework', IOP Conference Series: Earth and Environmental Science.View/Download from: UTS OPUS or Publisher's site
+Rizeei, HM & Pradhan, B 2018, 'Extraction and accuracy assessment of DTMs derived from remotely sensed and field surveying approaches in GIS framework', IOP Conference Series: Earth and Environmental Science.View/Download from: Publisher's site

 © Published under licence by IOP Publishing Ltd. Generating a high precision continuous surface is a key capability required in most geographic information system (GIS) applications.
 In fact the most commonly used surface type is a digital elevation model (DEM).
 Recently, there are some sources of remote sensing data that provide DEM information such as; LiDAR, InSAR and ASTER GDEM which ranged from very high to low spatial resolution.
 However, new methods of topographic field surveying still highly on demand e.g. Differential GPS and Total station devices.
 In both method of capturing the terrain elevation the post processing need to be applied to create a continuous surface from point clouds.
 Geostatistical analysis were used to interpolate the taken sample points from site into continuous surface.
 In current research, we examined the height accuracy of LiDAR point clouds and total station dataset with three non-adoptive interpolation models including, invers distance weightage (IDW), nearest neighbour (NN) and radial basis function (RBF) based on referenced DGPS points.
 RMSE and R square regression analysis were conducted to reveal the most accurate approaches in pilot study area.
 The results showed Lidar surveying (less than 0.5 meter RMSE) has higher height accuracy compared to Total station surveying (above 1 meter in RMSE) to extract DTM in flat area; while consumed less computational processing time.
 Moreover, IDW was the best and accurate interpolation model in both datasets to generate raster cautious terrain model.